NLSDays’ Managing Director Olivier Duchamp-Giudicelli at NLSDays 2019.

 Photo: Camille Sonally

 Held in Malmo from September 28-29th, Nordic Life Science Days (NLSDays) is the largest partnering conference for life sciences in the Nordic region.
-Through its partnering system, stage programme, and extensive list of exhibitors, it is a unique event showcasing the entire spectrum of life sciences in this dynamic region covering Sweden, Denmark, Norway, Finland and Iceland.
+Through its partnering system, stage program, and extensive list of exhibitors, it is a unique event showcasing the entire spectrum of life sciences in this dynamic region covering Sweden, Denmark, Norway, Finland and Iceland.

 Despite current financial upheavals, the fundamentals of Nordic life science remain strong – world leading research at top-ranked universities, cooperative health systems ready to test and adopt new ideas, a solid pharma base and innovative start-ups.
 This is reflected in the regions’ members being ranked so highly in the recent Nature Biotechnology World Review.